cuzzo/grunt-requirejs-mocha-chai-sinon-example/README.md

 Mocha AMD example
 ========================================

-An example using Mocha in combination with RequireJS / require.js and Grunt (alongside Chai and Sinon.JS, and Squire.js).
+An example using Mocha in combination with RequireJS / require.js and Grunt (alongside Chai, Sinon.JS, and Squire.js).

 Usage